 - connecting with transgender community to build relationships, resilience and support

 - connecting your family or friends with support, to help them understand and adjust.

-Even though gender dysphoria is not a mental illness, it can cause a significant amount of distress, so counselling or psychotherapy can be really helpful.
-As a demographic or population, transgender people experience higher rates of mental health conditions due to elevated levels of stigma against them, and high rates of discrimination in education, housing, heathcare, employment, access to goods and services, participation in public social life and input into policy and legislative decisions that affect their lives.
+Gender dysphoria can cause a significant amount of distress, so counselling or psychotherapy can be really helpful.
+As a demographic or population, transgender people experience higher rates of mental health conditions due to elevated levels of stigma against them, and high rates of discrimination in education, housing, healthcare, employment, access to goods and services, participation in public social life and input into policy and legislative decisions that affect their lives.